Mbell42/Responsive-Portfolio/README.md

 2020.01.10.2355 - Researced jumbotrons, navs, and navbars for Bootstrap CSS at 'https://getbootstrap.com/docs/3.3/components/'.
 For index, contact, and portfolio pages, I Updated html within 'jumbotron' to use Bootstrap CSS class selectors, and updated the navbar and navlinks to use Bootstrap CSS class selectors.

-2020.01.11.0130 - Researced Bootstrap CSS elements at 'https://getbootstrap.com/docs/3.3/content/'.
+2020.01.11.0017 - Researced Bootstrap CSS elements at 'https://getbootstrap.com/docs/3.3/content/'.
 For index, contact, and portfolio pages, I updated html classes in the Nav section to better fit Bootstrap CSS selectors.

+2020.01.11.0127 - Added 'Resources used' section to Readme.me.
+Researched Bootstrap CSS documentation for panels, sticky footers, and media.